unicef/rhizome/docs/api.rst

 ``depth_level``
   - default = 0
-  - the depth parameter controls how far down the region tree the API should traverse when returning region data.
+  - the depth parameter controls how far down the location tree the API should traverse when returning location data.
-  - a parameter of 0 returns ALL data, while a parameter of 1 retreives regions at most one level underneath the regions avaliable to that user.
+  - a parameter of 0 returns ALL data, while a parameter of 1 retreives locations at most one level underneath the locations avaliable to that user.
       -> that is if a user has permission to see Nigeria only, and they pass a depth=1 parameter, they will see data Nigeria, as well as for the provinces but not for districts, sub-districts and settlemnts.